exposit/slackifpy/README.md

   - **FROBTADS:** Download frobtads source.
 TODO tutorial https://github.com/realnc/frobtads

-4. Choose a game that's playable by at least one of the interpreters you've compiled.
+4. Download a game that's playable by at least one of the interpreters you've compiled.
 In this case, I'm going to assume you've grabbed [9:05 by Adam Cadre](http://ifdb.tads.org/viewgame?id=qzftg3j8nh5f34i2) from the [ifdb.tads.org](ifdb).
-Unzip it, and drop the 905.z5 file into the "games/frotz" folder.
+Unzip it, and drop the 905.z5 file into the "games" subfolder.

 5. Open gamedb.py in a text editor.
 It's already set up for 905 and dfrotz.
 But you can add more games if you'd like.
+Sample frobTADs and Glulxe game definitions are included for reference.

-  NOTE: If you are using frobTads, be sure to put "-i plain" in place of "None" in the arguments field for each TADs game in gamedb.py.
+  **NOTE:** If you are using frobTads, be sure to put "-i plain" in place of "None" in the arguments field for each TADs game in gamedb.py.

 6. Open slackif.py.
 Set "debug" to True for now, if it isn't already.
 This redirects all messaging to your terminal instead of sending it to slack (although you still control it through slack by directing commands at @ifbot).
 Change the paths variables to reflect your own path, using your dfrotz as a guide.
 You may need to specify paths.

 7. Set up your Slack to work with slackif.py and slackif.py to work with your Slack.
 The following assumes you want to run an open channel and control things via ifbot.
-It should be very easy to modify for private groups (change the channel id and invite the bot) or for DM (use your user token instead of a bot token and change the trigger keyword) but I haven't tested this.
+It should be easy to modify for private groups (change the channel id and invite the bot) or for DM (use your user token instead of a bot token and change the trigger keyword) but I haven't tested this.

     - Make a dedicated channel for your ifbot to operate in.
 Ours is called "xintfiction" so it ends up at the bottom of the channel list.

     - Go to slack integrations and create a bot integration for your team.
 You can name it whatever you want -- I use 'ifbot'.
-Copy the bot's token into the token variable in slackif.py.
-Either add the ifbot to your interactive fiction channel while creating it or invite it from your Slack with /invite.
+Copy the bot's token into the token variable for a bot in slackif.py.
+Either add the ifbot to your interactive fiction channel while creating it or invite it within your Slack with /invite.

     - Go to https://api.slack.com/web and create a user token.
 Then go to https://api.slack.com/methods/channels.list and use the tester to generate a list of all of your server's channels.
 Pick the channel you want your ifbot to listen and respond on and enter it in the channel variable in slackif.py.
 You can now deauthorize the user token if you wish.

 8. Run slackif.py.
 In the terminal of your VM, in the slackifpy folder, enter "./slackif.py".
 The bot should report in.
 In Slack, go to the designated channel and type in "@ifbot list".
-You should see a list of all games installed in your terminal.
-Use "@ifbot help" to get help.
+You should see a list of all games installed.
+Use "@ifbot help" in your interactive fiction channel to get help.
+Remember if you have debug set to True that all output will be in the terminal, not Slack.

 9. If everything works as expected, you're good to go.
 If the script chokes, read the error messages and address them.
-If you get a "file not found" issue on launch, check your path variables.
+If you get a "file not found" issue on launch, check your path variables -- they may need to be more explicit.
 Run a few tests, then when you're comfortable with how it works, set "debug" to False and restart slackifpy.